rubymonsters/ruby-for-beginners/README.md

 This book is built using [middleman](http://middlemanapp.com).

 The source code is kept on the master branch, which ignores the `build` directory.
-The `build` directory contains another git repository which should be pushed to the `gh-pages` branch in order to deploy changes to the site.
+The `build` directory is `.gitignored` and should contain another git repository which can be pushed to the `gh-pages` branch in order to deploy changes to the site.